Classroom Policies and Procedures

 - Friday: Physical Education (remember gym shoes!)

-This year we will be using the Everyday Math series.
+This year we will be using the Everyday Math series along with a Common Core Math Workbook.
 Math homework will be sent home on a regular basis.
 All students will be expected to memorize their math facts.
 They will be tested on them each Friday along with the spelling tests.
 Please practice these with your child at home.
 Memorization is crucial to further success in math.

-Students will receive a Communication/Homework folder that must be kept in his/her backpack.
+Students will receive a Communication/Homework folder that must be kept in his/her backpack while at home.
 Any homework or notes going home or coming back to school should be placed in this folder.
-Each morning students must take their folders out of their backpack, put homework in the basket, and put the folder in their mailbox.
+Each morning students must take their folders out of their backpack, put homework and notes in the basket, and put the folder in their mailbox.

 We are in need of many parent volunteers to assist throughout the school year.
-I will send home a volunteer form to parents to sign up.
+I will send home a volunteer form for parents to sign up.